falcon4fun/MicrotikBruteforceBan/README.md

 # MicrotikBruteforceBan
-Attempt to rewrite https://github.com/falcon4fun/IptablesBruteforceBan for Mikrotik firewall
+Attempt to rewrite https://github.com/falcon4fun/IptablesBruteforceBan for Mikrotik firewall and BAN portscanners and bruteforcers by Mikrotik firewall

 Logic is the same except there is no recent and set modules.
 Only internal address lists.
 We will use them with dst-limit to count connections of IP per given time.